 Office of Diversity, Equity, and Inclusion Professional Development Workshops

 All workshops are facilitated by Dr. Leo Taylor, Program Director for Diversity, Equity, and Inclusion.
-Please contact Diversity, Equity, and Inclusion’s Program Director, Dr. Leo Taylor (email@example.com), or Program Assistant, Alicia Baca (firstname.lastname@example.org), if you have questions or would like more information.
+Please contact Diversity, Equity, and Inclusion’s Program Manager for Faculty and Staff Affairs, Dr. Leo Taylor (email@example.com), or Program Assistant, Alicia Baca (firstname.lastname@example.org), if you have questions or would like more information.
 These workshops are free and open to all OSU faculty, staff (including postdocs), undergraduates, and graduate students.

 What if I miss the registration deadline?